nf-core/rangeland/docs/usage.md

 All files within the lowest level of structure belong to a single observation.
 Files containing imagery (prefix starts with "B") should be `.tif` files.
 Files containing auxiliary data are text files.

-This structure is automatically generated when [using force to download the data](https://force-eo.readthedocs.io/en/latest/components/lower-level/level1/level1-csd.html?).
+This structure is automatically generated when [using FORCE to download the data](https://force-eo.readthedocs.io/en/latest/components/lower-level/level1/level1-csd.html?).
 We strongly suggest users to download data using FORCE.
 For example, executing the following code (e.g. with [FORCE in docker](https://force-eo.readthedocs.io/en/latest/setup/docker.html)) will download data for Landsat 4,5 and 7, in the time range from 1st January 1984 until 31st December 2006, including pictures with up to 70 percent of cloud coverage:

 ```bash
 mkdir -p meta